 For Continental U.S. locations, the incidental portion of the M&IE per diem allowance is $5.00.
 For Non-Continental U.S. and foreign locations, the incidental portion of the M&IE per diem varies by the location.

 Travel that does not include an overnight stay will be limited to a tax reportable day trip meal allowance of $15 per day when the approving authority expects the traveler to incur meal expenses.
 No day trip meal allowance will be paid when the traveler receives a provided meal, regardless of amount.

-For assistance with calculating maximum M&IE, please use the new Lodging, Meals, and Incidental Expenses Calculator.
+For assistance with calculating maximum M&IE, please use the new Lodging and Meal Per-Diem Calculator.
 Additional information related to maximum M&IE rates is available in UW System Administrative Policy 420: Travel & Expense – Meal and Incidental Expense (M&IE) Per Diem Allowance Reimbursements.

 Other expenses are permitted if they are necessary, reasonable, and allocable for the conduct of University business, such as photocopying, Internet, fax, or telephone services or charges.
 Keep receipts to verify charges; additional justification may be necessary for some expenses.